chromium/chromium/components/exo/wayland/README.md

 The wayland protocol is used to communicate between ash-chrome (exo/wayland-server) and wayland clients.
 The lacros-chrome client is version skewed from ash-chrome.
 As such, the protocol itself must be a stable API surface.
-This has one main implication:
+This has two main implications:

-* It is not safe to remove any methods.
+1. It is not safe to remove any methods.
 This includes reverts of CLs that add methods.
+2. The version update must be atomic.
+No two (or more) CLs should update the protocol file to the same version.

-This implication means we need to minimize risk of needing to revert CLs that add methods.
+This implication means we need to minimize risk of a) needing to revert CLs that add methods, b) Geritt auto-resolving conflict of two independent CLs that update to the same version, and land them.
 We thus add the following guidance:

 * When adding a new interface method, create the exo (server) implementation and update its version in its own CL and merge that first.
+* The code should use _SINCE_VERSION macro to specify the version you updated to, e.g.:

+        constexpr int kAuraShellVersion = ZAURA_SHELL_WINDOW_CORNERS_RADII_SINCE_VERSION;

+  This will prevent Geritt from automacially resolving the conflict.
 * Then, in a separate CL, add a stub (empty) implementation on the client (ozone-wayland) side without updating the version.
 This is to avoid a problem when yet another protocol update is added on the client side while your are